Yawar5/website/content/posts/tenth-post/index.md

 ---
-title: "Bridging Borders: Reflections on recent Pakistan - India Conflict and the Strength in Peace"
+title: "🕊️ Bridging Borders: Reflections on recent Pakistan - India Conflict and the Strength in Peace"
 date: 2025-05-11
 ---

-# Introduction: Home Beyond Borders
+# 🏡 Introduction: Home Beyond Borders

 As I stood on my balcony in the Netherlands on a quiet Saturday evening, the sun warmed my skin while my thoughts drifted to Pakistan.